aboueleyes/cms-downloader/README.md

 Tip : you can use regular expressions in search </br>
 to select more than option press \<tab\>
 # DISCLAIMER
 This script is in no way legally associated with the GUC.
-It is simply a personal script for automating day-to-day tasks
+It is simply a personal script for educational purposes only.